ssuryanarayanan/Qi-Docs/docs/Reading data.rst

 stream behavior.

-**Examples** The following example obtains the event in the stream at the index defined by ‘Now’.
+**Examples** The following example obtains the event in the stream at the index defined by ``Now``.
 If no event exists at that index the result is determined by the stream behavior.

 ::